 Accordingly, a vast variety of methods and algorithms were developed in the past years, many of them under the term “machine learning”.
 They are free of restricting assumptions like linearity or specific underlying distributions, and therefore can model the world like it is; nonlinear and dynamic.
 Figure 1 demonstrates the capabilities of these methods.
 The colours indicate the real class membership, e. g. creditworthy and not creditworthy or spam and not spam.
 The symbols, on the other hand, show the class membership estimated by the respective procedure.
 The greater the match, the better the method in this case.

 A very promising family of algorithms is summarized under the term “deep learning”.
 These are specific types of neural networks with specific learning capabilities.
 Their development caused a jump in the quality of data analytics in many areas.
 Figure 2 shows an example of the shift in quality when categorizing pictures.

-In traditional data analysis, a sample of the reality to be modeled is first generated (see Figure 3).
+In traditional data analysis, a sample of the reality to be modelled is first generated (see Figure 3).
 In the next step an algorithm, like the ordinary least squares regression method (OLS), is used to build a model that best approximates this sample data.
 The quality of the approximation is then validated.
-If the quality is high, the model is applied to the reality, for example to make forecasts.
+If the quality is high, the model is applied to reality, for example, to make forecasts.

 Figure 5 shows an example.
 In both graphs, the vertical axis represents the error rate and the horizontal axis the sensitivity of the algorithm.
 The left graph visualizes the approximation qualities for different sensitivities and the right graph the corresponding prediction qualities.
 The maximal approximation quality can be achieved with